Monday, 25 November 2013

 One of my initial thoughts, first and foremost, was concern about my class and my ability to teach, which was then followed by worry and angst about travelling around Europe in the coming weeks - after suffering both strokes!
 Those silly, incredibly minor issues were as big a concern as the strokes were to me at the time!
 Stroke #1 had 6.5 weeks of rehab (aka UK school summer holidays in 2012) and I was adamant to get back to work (which I successfully did for two months until Stroke #2 hit during a week-long school break in late October 2012).
 Admittedly, I only had a few days before I was meant to be back at school when I had Stroke #2 and I couldn't even tell you if it was a week day, where and with whom I lived with (eventually found out it was in Battersea with two lovely young English gentlemen), nor who I was just talking to on the phone a minute earlier (huh?!
 I was on the phone?!
 No I wasn't!
 You're scaring me... = a likely Kitty response) - I was Special K!
 Heartbreakingly, I would cry at the mere mention of my British class and any supportive pieces from them would cause tears of a deep sadness that one only experiences when they - for example - lose an adored family member.
 I cannot explain the immense depression I felt at losing my independent, satisfying & youthful life in an instant during the intended prime of my existence, but it surely tested my psyche and - perhaps more importantly - the psyches of my loved ones greatly!

-Because of my second stroke's vast brain damage, I instantly lost my ability (once regarded as a right) to be my 'normal', positive, witty, healthy 26-year-old self with a sound mind, teaching my year 4 class, being a fiercely independent Kitty, yet always surrounded by many amazing people who light my fire and absolutely thriving by my well-deserved life with them - as it should be.
+Because of the second stroke's vast brain damage, I instantly lost my ability (once regarded as a right) to be my 'normal', positive, witty, healthy 26-year-old self with a sound mind, teaching my Year 4 class, being a fiercely independent Kitty, yet always surrounded by many amazing people who light my fire and absolutely thriving by my well-deserved life - as it should be.
 Basically having an exuberant, youthful life that was constantly stimulated by regularly travelling our wonderful world, immersing myself in stimulating friendships with people from all walks of life, as well as acquiring new positive (even negative, that then turn into positive!) experiences that help shape the person I am for the better.

 November 2012